betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Avoids hassles

-- Avoids the hassle of training rookies for PlanterSupervisors, when they have so many other tasks to perform during a planting day.
+- Avoids the hassle of training Novices for PlanterSupervisors, when they have so many other tasks to perform during a planting day.

 ---